RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 How To Set Up Ad Sitelinks - Screenshot 5

-When choosing what campaigns to assign Sitelinks to, remember that this feature is being assigned to already highly successful ads and as with any new AdWords feature, you should make sure to regularly check their impact.
+When choosing what campaigns to assign Sitelinks to, remember that this feature is being assigned to already highly successful ads and as with any new Google Ads feature, you should make sure to regularly check their impact.

 The best method of monitoring the performance of the Sitelinks is to create two identical campaigns, and enable Sitelinks for one, but not the other.
 You will then be able to compare the performance with Sitelinks and without.

-It is currently not possible to see individual link level performance data from within AdWords, but using the tagging feature of Google Analytics you should be able to see what links were clicked on.
+It is currently not possible to see individual link level performance data from within Google Ads, but using the tagging feature of Google Analytics you should be able to see what links were clicked on.

 Add More Control to Your Landing Pages Using Ad Sitelinks